TOP ATAR 99.95

 IB score 29.8/45

-Our two top performers both achieved ATARs of 99.75 and during their time at Newington proved themselves to be well-rounded young men.
+Alistair’s outstanding achievement is just part of our 2020 story.
+Toby Goldschmidt and Kevin Wang were hot on his heels, both achieving ATARs of 99.75.
+During their time at Newington, all three proved themselves to be well-rounded young men.
+As well as his academic achievements, Alistair won the Jack Thorncroft Trophy for Loyalty and Service in 2020, and was Captain of both Fencing and Gender Equity.
+He is a Full College Prefect.
 Kevin Wang holds Manton House Honour Colours, was our Vice Captain of Music, holds Music Colours (having performed with our choir, the Senior Jazz Combo, the Stage Band, the Symphonic Winds and the Symphony Orchestra) and is a Full College Prefect.
 His piano playing is also pretty extraordinary.
 Toby Goldschmidt, our Captain of Water Polo (he played at representative level) and Kelynack Vice Captain, won the ONU Prize for Leadership, Scholarship and Sport.
 A Full College Prefect, he also holds Colours for Swimming and was a member of the Symphonic Winds.
 He is also great for a conversation in the driveway.
-There are many, many similar stories of all round character and involvement.
+There are many, many similar stories of all-round character and involvement.

 Every year, students from across NSW are nominated and selected to be part of a series of HSC showcases and exhibitions.
 This year, 13 Newington boys were nominated in Art, Drama and Design and Tech.